oocl-wonged7/day13-parking-lots-backend-starter/README.md

 prompt 7:
 now I have a park API, I want to have a integration test for this API, please implement the test using MockMvc.

+prompt 8:
+// Post /fetch
+// request: String plateNumber
+// response: Car
+base on the above API, implement the fetch() method in the ParkingManagerController class

+prompt 9:
+now I have a fetch API, I want to have a integration test for this API, please implement the test using MockMvc.